chetkhatri/DeepSleep/README.md

 - Automatic grid/random/bayesian search for hyperparameter optimization.
 - Server based on Flask and Celery (Python)
 - ML model results and any other historical artefacts are persisted to a Data Base (Postgres)
-- Everything can be installed using a single docker image

 ## Goodies
 In addition to the core functionality, DeepSleep provides some extra goodies:
 - Open Source!
 - Written by a Data Scientist for Data Scientists.
-- A modern GUI based on NanoGUI (C++11)
+- A modern GUI based on NanoGUI (C++11) https://github.com/wjakob/nanogui
+- This project is self contained in one single Docker image

 ## About